 The Welcome City delivery program seeks to celebrate diversity and create a sense of belonging and welcome in our communities.
-Projects, events and initiatives will aim to strengthen a sense of belonging among residents and workers.
+Initiatives will aim to strengthen a sense of belonging among residents and workers.
 These will focus particularly on new arrivals, international students and people from CALD backgrounds, but will recognise all diverse communities in Newcastle.